 Diversity & Inclusion Pledge

-Most important, we know there is no progress without accountability.
-We hope and plan to get a lot right, but know we may get things wrong.
-However, we always promise to be transparent about our process.
+We know there is no progress without accountability.
+We always promise to be transparent about our process.
 We will publicly provide a quarterly update on all these points and those we add to this page.

 Change is incumbent on us, and we encourage our readers to share their thoughts and ideas for improvement by emailing us at email@example.com.